cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The expand\_message variants in this document ({{hashtofield-expand}}) always append a suffix-free-encoded domain separation tag DST\_prime to the strings hashed by H, the underlying hash or extensible output function.
-For protocols that also invoke H outside of hash\_to\_field, those invocations MUST be domain separated from all uses of H inside hash\_to\_field, and SHOULD be domain separated from uses of H outside of the protocol.
+For protocols that also use H outside of hash\_to\_field, those uses MUST be domain separated from all uses of H inside hash\_to\_field, and SHOULD be domain separated from uses of H outside of the protocol.

 The RECOMMENDED method of ensuring domain separation is appending a tag distinct from DST\_prime to all inputs to H outside of hash\_to\_field.
-This ensures that distinct invocations of H have distinct suffixes.
+This ensures that distinct uses of H have distinct suffixes.
-If further separation is required among invocations of H outside of hash\_to\_field, protocols should use multiple tags that are all distinct from one another and from DST\_prime.
+If further separation is required among uses of H outside of hash\_to\_field, protocols should use multiple tags that are all distinct from one another and from DST\_prime.

-For protocols that use expand\_message\_xmd ({{hashtofield-expand-xmd}}), either of the following two methods MAY be used instead.
+For protocols that use expand\_message\_xmd ({{hashtofield-expand-xmd}}), either of the following two methods MAY be used instead of the recommended method given above.
 The first method MAY also be used with expand\_message\_xof ({{hashtofield-expand-xof}}), but the second method MUST NOT be used with expand\_message\_xof.

 1. For each use of H outside hash\_to\_field, choose a unique domain separation tag DST\_ext.
-Augment each invocation of H with input msg by computing H(DST\_ext || msg || I2OSP(0, 1)).
+Augment each invocation of H on input msg by computing H(DST\_ext || msg || I2OSP(0, 1)).

+   This ensures domain separation as follows.
-   Appending the byte I2OSP(0, 1) to all inputs to H outside hash\_to\_field ensures that these inputs are distinct from those inside hash\_to\_field because the final byte of DST\_prime encodes the length of DST, which is required to be nonzero ({{domain-separation}}, requirement 2), and DST\_prime is always appended to invocations of H inside hash\_to\_field.
+   First, appending the byte I2OSP(0, 1) to all inputs to H outside hash\_to\_field ensures that these inputs are distinct from those inside hash\_to\_field because the final byte of DST\_prime encodes the length of DST, which is required to be nonzero ({{domain-separation}}, requirement 2), and DST\_prime is always appended to invocations of H inside hash\_to\_field.
-   Further, distinct DST\_ext values ensure that invocations of H outside hash\_to\_field are distinct from one another.
+   Second, distinct DST\_ext values ensure that uses of H outside hash\_to\_field are distinct from one another.

    For example, for two uses of H whose inputs are msg1 and msg2,